 If you don't have any of the Sukrin products, don't worry!
 You can add a touch of blackstrap molasses to any regular granulated low carb sweetener to mimic brown sugar.
 It does add some carbs, but split among all the cookies, it will be negligible to each serving.

-I know these peanut butter blossoms cookies will be a regular item in my house.
-My youngest daughter loved them and they are so much healthier than regular cookies.
+This gluten free peanut butter blossoms recipe is sure to be made often in my house.
+My youngest daughter is super picky and she really enjoyed them.
+And I like that they are so much healthier than regular cookies.

-I will be making a couple more batches of these peanut butter blossoms cookies to share with my family this holiday season.
-I may make a few without the chocolate centers and use a fork to make the traditional criss cross topped peanut butter cookies.
+I'll be making a couple more batches of the cookies to share with my family this holiday season along with my low carb sugar cookies.
+I plan to make a few without the chocolate centers and use a fork to make the traditional criss cross topped peanut butter cookies.

 You may be wondering why the finished cookies have chocolate disk centers rather than the usual chocolate kiss drops.
 I tried a few times and the candies just kept melting.
 If you wait at least 5-10 minutes, you can get them to melt a little slower, but I was unable to get the shape to stay.